-- 1) the waste is not from an industrial or trade premises, and - 2) the waste comprises domestic waste or waste from primary production activities but does not include agrichemical containers or hazardous substances, and - 3) the waste is generated on the property where the discharge site is located, and - 4) the property is not located within 20 kilometres by road of a territorial authority waste transfer station that accepts bulk refuse, and - 5) the property is more than four hectares in area, and - the volume of waste discharged does not exceed 12 cubic metres per property per calendar year, and - 7) the discharge is not located within: - a) 50 metres of the coastal marine area, a stream, river, lake or natural wetland, or - b) 50 metres from the bore head of any water supply bore, or - c) 50 metres of a geothermal surface feature, or - d) 50 metres of any neighbouring property owned or occupied by another person, or - e) a one-in-100-year flood hazard area, and - 8) stormwater is prevented from entering the waste discharge site, and
+- 1) the waste is not from an industrial or trade premises, and - 2) the waste comprises domestic waste or waste from primary production activities but does not include agrichemical containers or hazardous substances, and - 3) the waste is generated on the property where the discharge site is located, and - 4) the property is not located within 20 kilometres by road of a territorial authority waste transfer station that accepts bulk refuse, and - 5) the property is more than four hectares in area, and - 6) the volume of waste discharged does not exceed 12 cubic metres per property per calendar year, and - 7) the discharge is not located within: - a) 50 metres of the coastal marine area, a stream, river, lake or natural wetland, or - b) 50 metres from the bore head of any water supply bore, or - c) 50 metres of a geothermal surface feature, or - d) 50 metres of any neighbouring property owned or occupied by another person, or - e) a one-in-100-year flood hazard area, and - 8) stormwater is prevented from entering the waste discharge site, and - 9) the waste discharge site is not subject to groundwater or saltwater intrusion or inundation, and - 10) the waste is covered to prevent wind-blown refuse, and - 11) the surface of the discharge site is re-vegetated when no longer in use to avoid erosion and sediment runoff, and

-- 9) the waste discharge site is not subject to groundwater or saltwater intrusion or inundation, and - 10) the waste is covered to prevent wind-blown refuse, and - 11) the surface of the discharge site is re-vegetated when no longer in use to avoid erosion and sediment runoff, and - 12) the discharge does not result in any offensive or objectionable odour or dust beyond the boundary of the subject property.
+12) the discharge does not result in any offensive or objectionable odour or dust beyond the boundary of the subject property.

-The disposal of dead stock and offal is covered by Rule C.6.3.4.
+Note: The disposal of dead stock and offal is covered by C.6.3.4 Discharges associated with the disposal of dead animals or offal - permitted activity.